Audism: Audism in linguistics

 Audism can be closely linked to the term linguicism, or ideologies that pertain to the way in which an institution is facilitated and regulated in favor of a dominant culture through the basis of language.
 Linguicism highlights spoken language to be a part of the dominant culture and signed languages to be of the minority culture, expanding that those who use spoken language are provided with more accessible economic, social and political resources which give them an advantage over those who use signed languages.

 Audism is linked to phonocentric values in defining linguistics.
 Linguistic terminology has been determined by sound based methodologies, for instance the concept of linearity in spoken languages fails to recognize the grammatical structures of visual-manual-kinesthetic based languages.
 Additionally, early twentieth century linguists determined those without sound-based languages did not possess any capacity for language while others romanticized sign languages or believed them to be primitive.
-However, additional linguists argue this claim minimizes the advances in Deaf Studies and the recognition of signed languages as a part of the linguistic lexicon.
+However, additional linguists argue this claim minimizes the advances in deaf studies and the recognition of signed languages as a part of the linguistic lexicon.

 For centuries, there has been controversy over whether linguistic theory pertains to signed languages.
 It was not until William Stokoe contested this argument and found structural evidence that linked ASL to linguistic rules that ASL was finally recognized as a language.
 These claims, however, are still contested by some lawmakers and educators due to the inability to recognize the rules of visual-modal languages and misconceptions of their origins outside of sound-based languages.

 Additional resources pertaining to audism

 Personal accounts of audism have been documented from documentaries such as Audism Unveiled, a movie that discusses the oppression of deaf people and their personal struggles with audism.
 Other accounts can be seen through the research of academics such as Peter Hauser whose TedTalk illustrated the detriments audism has on the identity.
-His studied illustrated a connection between the lack of exposure to Deaf culture and a deaf person's self esteem.
+His studied illustrated a connection between the lack of exposure to deaf culture and a deaf person's self esteem.

 Controversy

-Activists in the Deaf community claim that audists harm Deaf culture by considering deafness a disability, rather than as a cultural difference.
-Some Deaf activists call cochlear implants the audists' tool of cultural genocide that is wiping out the Deaf community.
+Activists in the deaf community claim that audists harm deaf culture by considering deafness a disability, rather than as a cultural difference.
+Some deaf activists assert that cochlear implants are a tool of cultural genocide.

 As many as 95% of deaf children in the US are born to hearing parents.